Snowflake Cost Optimization Best Practices

 TIPS FOR SNOWFLAKE COST OPTIMIZATION

-Given the extensive insights above, the top tips to optimize warehouse spend include:
+Given the extensive insights above, the top tips to snowflake cost optimization include:

 1. Warehouse Sizing: Size warehouses depending upon the size of workloads.
 Be aware queries should run twice as fast on a larger warehouse but stop increasing warehouse size when the elapsed time improvements drop below 50%.